Minimal models for $g-2$ and dark matter confront asymptotic safety: Quartic couplings in model

 \section{Quartic couplings in model~$\boldsymbol{M_1}$}

-We dedicate this appendix to discussing the trans-Planckian behavior of the dimensionless couplings of the scalar potential in the simplest model, $M_1$.
-The conclusions we derive are generic and will apply to all three viable models with just small numerical modifications.
+We dedicate this appendix to discussing the trans-Planckian behavior of the dimensionless couplings of the scalar potential in $M_1$ under the assumption, discussed in \refsec{sec:as}, that the functional renormalization group truncation gives rise to a beta function term linear in the quartic coupling: $\beta_{\lam}=\beta_{\lam}^{\textrm{SM+NP}}-\lam f_{\lam}$.
+The conclusions we derive are generic and will apply to all five viable models with just small numerical modifications.

 The scalar field content in $M_1$ is characterized by the Higgs doublet $h$ and a complex neutral scalar $S$, whose quantum numbers are listed in \reftable{tab:models}.
 The scalar potential is given in \refeq{eq:sca_pot}.
-Equation~(\ref{eq:sca_pot}) can be extended to models $M_2$ and $M_3$ with no loss of generality.
-In the case of model~$M_3$ there can appear an additional quartic coupling for the operator $|S^{\dag}h^c|^2$.
+Equation~(\ref{eq:sca_pot}) can be extended to other models with no loss of generality.
+In the case of models~$M_3$ and $M_6$ there can appear an additional quartic coupling for the operator $|S^{\dag}h^c|^2$.